 Example 1: An agreement has been in effect, including extensions and successor CBAs, since before October 15, 2009.
 The contribution rate on October 15, 2009 was 10% of scale wages.
-The contribution rate is increased by 9% to 10.9% in compliance with the Rehabilitation Plan as of the CBA that is effective on September 1, 2012, and to 11.99% in compliance with the 2018 update to the Rehabilitation Plan as of the CBA effective on September 1, 2018.
-The contribution rate does not change thereafter, until the CBA effective on September 1, 2021, when the contribution rate is reduced to 9% of scale wages.
-This amendment is not acceptable because it reduces the contribution rate below the minimum required by both the Rehabilitation Plan (11.99%) and the Trust Agreement (10%).
+The contribution rate is increased by 9% to 10.9% as of April 1, 2011 in compliance with the 2010 Rehabilitation Plan, and by a further 10% to 11.99% as of September 1, 2018 in compliance with the 2018 Update to the Rehabilitation Plan.
+The contribution rate does not change thereafter, until the CBA effective on September 1, 2025, when the contribution rate is reduced to 9% of scale wages.
+This amendment is not acceptable because it reduces the contribution rate below the minimum required by the SFA Restriction (11.99%, the rate in effect on March 11, 2021), the Rehabilitation Plan (11.99%, the rate in effect at the expiration of the first CBA expiring on or after August 1, 2018) and the Trust Agreement (10%, the rate at the expiration of the CBA in effect on October 15, 2009).

-Example 2: Assume the same facts as Example 1, but the Union and employer agree to increase scale wages by 5%.
+Example 2: Assume the same facts as Example 1, but also that the Union and employer agree to increase scale wages by 5%.
 Assuming the same number of musicians doing the same amount of work, this will result in a larger pension contribution from the employer.
-However, the agreement is still not acceptable because it reduces the contribution rate.
-(By the same token, a reduction in scale wages does not violate the Fund's policy even though it would result in a lower pension contributions from the employer, as long as the contribution rate does not decrease and the definition of scale wages is not narrowed.)
+However, the agreement is still not acceptable because it reduces the contribution rate from 11.99% to 9%.
+(By the same token, a reduction in scale wages does not violate the Fund's policy even though it would result in lower pension contributions from the employer, as long as the contribution rate does not decrease and the definition of scale wages is not narrowed.)

-Example 3: Assume the same facts as Example 1, except that instead of decreasing the contribution rate, the CBA effective September 1, 2021 provides that contributions will not be paid on scale wages in excess of \$40,000.
-The agreement is not acceptable because it reduces the effective contribution rate by narrowing the definition of scale wages, which is not permitted under the Trust Agreement.
+Example 3: Assume the same facts as Example 1, except that instead of decreasing the contribution rate, the CBA effective September 1, 2025 provides that contributions will not be paid on scale wages in excess of \$40,000.
+The agreement is not acceptable because it reduces the effective contribution rate by narrowing the definition of scale wages, which is not permitted under the SFA Restriction or the Trust Agreement.